-December has no shortage of Christmas events and programming (check out our listing here, but there is also plenty to be enjoyed that has nothing to do with the Big Man in the red suit.
+December has no shortage of Christmas events and programming.
+We’re featuring a wonderful Christmas getaway at the beginning of this post to get you in the mood. (check out our other holiday listing here too), But there is also plenty to be enjoyed that has nothing to do with the Big Man in the red suit.
 Explore an exhibit, revel in a performance, and hike your way into the New Year.
+We have those listed for you too.

 All of December (and beyond): Chinese Lantern Festival